This is a translation of my German article.

 id_rsa.pub and a private key

-id_rsa .
-This private key is just for you, don’t send it to anyone!
+This private key is just for you, don’t share it with anyone!

 To publish the public key, you can use the